michernan/pdsnd_github/ReadME.md

 What are the counts of each user type?
 What are the counts of gender?
 What are the earliest, most recent, and most popular birth years?
+What city has the most users?
+What city has the least users?
+What is the average cost of the evening versus the morning trips?

 #Content